danl12/ViewBindingHelper/README.md

 # ViewBindingHelper

-Makes working with Android ViewBinding easier.
+Makes it easier to work with Android ViewBinding.

 # Install